 How Can I Tell If My Baby Has a Brain Injury?

 Seizures are a common sign that a baby has had a brain injury.
 Sometimes seizures aren’t recognized until an EEG is performed on the baby.
 Failure to perform frequent or continuous EEGs can result in a brain injury going undetected for a long time, especially since seizure activity is often the only sign of a brain injury.
 Listed below are some of the signs that a baby has suffered a brain injury.

 Signs of brain injury in a baby include the following:

 - Seizures within the first 24 – 48 hours of delivery

-- Low Agar scores for more than 5 minutes.
+- Low Apgar scores for more than 5 minutes.
 An Apgar score assesses the overall health of a newborn over the first few minutes of life.
-It assigns scores to factors such as the baby’s skin color / complexion, pulse rate, reflexes, muscle tone, and breathing.
+It assigns scores to factors such as the baby’s skin color and complexion, pulse rate, reflexes, muscle tone, and breathing.

-- Failure to breathe immediately after delivery / the baby needed to be resuscitated
+- Failure to breathe immediately after delivery, need for resuscitation

-- The baby’s blood is acidic / has a low pH (acidosis)
+- The baby’s blood is acidic and has a low pH (acidosis)

 - Difficulty feeding, including inability to latch, suck or swallow

 - Multiple organ problems (e.g., involvement of the lungs, liver, heart, intestines)